6cdh/racket-fixw/README.md

 # Racket fixw

-A Racket formatter that add/remove some spaces but respect newline.
+A Racket formatter that add/remove some whitespaces but respects newline.

 ## Status